dfrappart/dfrappart.github.io/_posts/2022-06-20-AKS_private_cluster_through_the_terraform_lens.markdown

 As we can see on this (yet again) very simplified schema, AKS is PaaS.
 As a majority of PaaS, it is by design exposed in a public DNS namespace.
 In AKS case `<something>.<azureregion>.azmk8s.io`.

 Now the main discussion point is this *public* access.
-For the fluidity of the discussion heren, let's just say that we want a way to avoid public exposition of the control plane.
+For the fluidity of the discussion heren, let's just say that we want a way to avoid public exposition of the control plane, and specifically the API server.
-We have a few option.
+We have a few options.
 The simplest being to use an accept list on the API server.
 Thus, only known and defined public IP can access to the API server, which is the part that we access on the control plane.

 But in some case, a simple accept list is not acceptable because, well, it does not follow a regulation.